lattenwald/telegram-vps-bot/docs/SETUP.md

 1. Open Telegram and find your bot
 2. Send `/id` - you should receive your chat ID
+3. Send `/help` - you should see available commands
-3. Send `/reboot <your-server-name>` - you should receive an appropriate response
+4. Send `/reboot <your-server-name>` - you should receive an appropriate response (authorized users only)

 ## Verification Checklist